-Children are agents, reclaiming play spaces creatively

-in accessing current available spaces (due to intersections linked to affordability/ economic barriers; accessibility; location; racial, religious and cultural barriers; not feeling welcomed; language barriers; time/activity restrictions).
-A strong desire for the creation of high-quality Play Cafes:

-playing locally is important; as such Play Cafes are needed across diverse communities and neighborhoods Play Cafes recognized as an important type of informal high-quality play and social provision in public life both indoors and outdoors; spaces where both child and parent/carer interact but also spaces where the child can play and the parent/carer relax.
+Children are agents, reclaiming play spaces creatively Families face barriers in accessing current available spaces (due to intersections linked to affordability/ economic barriers; accessibility; location; racial, religious and cultural barriers; not feeling welcomed; language barriers; time/activity restrictions).
+A strong desire for the creation of high-quality Play Cafes; playing locally is important; as such Play Cafes are needed across diverse communities and neighborhoods Play Cafes recognized as an important type of informal high-quality play and social provision in public life both indoors and outdoors; spaces where both child and parent/carer interact but also spaces where the child can play and the parent/carer relax.
 Outdoor spaces are highly valued, especially natural spaces like the beach, parks, open green spaces but because of weather they may not always be accessible by all families.

 Feeling safe, having trust, feelings of belonging and community, diversity in resources and staffing, anti-racism antidiscrimination are important Ingredients for an ideal social and play space for young children and their families include: high quality play + high quality play and learning; care, love and relationships matter; design, space and resource matters; pedagogy matters; the space being a 'one stop' for all provision both for young children and adults/carers; knowledge exchange and research; community & social justice matters; the role of the adult matters; human and post-human matters and children's rights.
 Emerging critical insights And messages from the play cafe project Anxiety and stress from adults about young children playing in public life and public spaces (especially indoors) with some country specific differences; 'being in the way', 'nowhere to go'; 'no space to play'.
 I don't feel included sometimes.
 I sometimes feel intimidated as a grandmother because at some playgroups the nannies group together, the childminders group together and it is impossible to join in their circle (Interview with Elizabeth, White British, Grandmother and carer of two children under 7) there is nowhere to play in this cafe, where can we play?
-99 (Max, 6 years old, White Scottish/British Greek)
+(Max, 6 years old, White Scottish/British Greek)

-Families face barriers in accessing current available spaces (due to intersections linked to affordability/ economic barriers, accessibility; location; racial, religious and cultural barriers; not feeling welcomed; time restricted or activity-based). ...There are so few play cafes left in Edinburgh, so few free/cheap places to go with small kids.
-Have to pay through the nose for soft play etc. We really need this!
-Somewhere relaxed where parents can chat and socialise too (The Heart of Newhaven, Postcard Feedback) High quality social and play spaces do not exist; especially indoors there is nowhere to play in this café'; 'we want to play'; 'play all day'.
+Families face barriers in accessing current available spaces (due to intersections linked to affordability/ economic barriers, accessibility; location; racial, religious and cultural barriers; not feeling welcomed; time restricted or activity-based).
+High quality social and play spaces do not exist; especially indoors there is nowhere to play in this café'; 'we want to play'; 'play all day'.